DanZinagri/NicheD20/docs/Classes/Martial/Barbarian/index.md

 At 1st level, a barbarian gains access to a pool of <a href="/Rules/Combat%20Rules/Combat%20Statistics/#stamina">stamina</a> points that allow him to perform feats of strength and agility.
 This pool contains a number of stamina points equal to his Endurance modifier plus levels in martial classes (minimum 1).
 This pool replenishes once per day after a long rest.
 ## Powerful Strikes

-If this is the character’s first level in a martial class, the barbarian may gain Power Stance or Reckless Stance as a bonus feat.
+If this is the character’s first level in a martial class, the barbarian may gain Power Stance and Reckless Stance as bonus stance feats.
 ## Rage

 A barbarian can call upon inner reserves of strength and ferocity, granting him additional combat prowess.
 Starting at 1st level, a barbarian can spend 1 point of stamina to rage for 1 minute.
 A barbarian can enter rage as a free action.